Passengers (2016 film): Cast

-Emma Clarke, Chris Edgerly, Matt Corboy, Fred Melamed, and screenwriter Jon Spaihts perform as the voices of the Avalon, InfoMat, video game, observatory, and Autodoc, respectively.
+Emma Clarke, Chris Edgerly, Matt Corboy, Fred Melamed, and screenwriter Jon Spaihts voice the Avalon, InfoMat, video game, observatory, and Autodoc, respectively.

 Production

 Development

-In Jon Spaihts's original 2007 script, Aurora's surname was Dunn.
+In Spaihts's original 2007 script, Aurora's surname was Dunn.
 At one point in the film's development, it was set to star Keanu Reeves and Emily Blunt.
 Other actors temporarily attached to it included Reese Witherspoon and Rachel McAdams.
 Brian Kirk was originally set to make his feature directorial debut with Reeves in the lead.
 On December 5, 2014, it was announced that Sony Pictures Entertainment had won the rights to the film, and in early 2015, Morten Tyldum was chosen to direct.
 He had always wanted to do a big-scale sci-fi movie, but also stressed the importance of character development over effects.

 The final cast was announced between February 2015 and January 2016.
-Lawrence was paid $20 million against 30% of the profit after the movie broke even.
-Pratt received $12 million.
+Lawrence was paid $20 million against 30% of the profit after the movie broke even, while Pratt received $12 million.

 Filming

-Principal photography began on September 15, 2015 at Pinewood Atlanta Studios in Atlanta, with most of it involving the two leads only.
-Rodrigo Prieto was cinematographer, and Maryann Brandon was film editor.
+Principal photography began on September 15, 2015, at Pinewood Atlanta Studios in Fayette County, Georgia, with most of it involving the two leads only.
+Rodrigo Prieto was the cinematographer, and Maryann Brandon was the editor.
 Filming wrapped on February 12, 2016.

 Music

 Thomas Newman composed the score for Passengers.
 Spaihts said that he wrote Passengers while listening to Newman's previous scores.
 Imagine Dragons also recorded the song "Levitate" for the soundtrack, which was released on November 29, 2016.
 The Chinese theme song for the film is "Light Years Away", composed by G.E.M.; it became the first Chinese music video to surpass 200 million views in September 2019.
+The Japanese version uses "Because of You" by Juju as its theme song.

 Marketing

-At the 2016 CinemaCon, Passengers was featured by Sony Pictures chairman Thomas Rothman with Lawrence and Pratt in attendance.
-A teaser trailer of unfinished footage was shown afterwards.
+At the 2016 CinemaCon, Passengers was featured by Sony Pictures chairman Tom Rothman with Lawrence and Pratt in attendance.
+A teaser trailer of unfinished footage was shown afterward.
 The first official images of the film were released on August 12, 2016.

 Release

 Theatrical

-In August 2015, Sony Pictures Entertainment set the film's release date for December 21, 2016, in the United Kingdom, United States and Canada.
-It was concurrently released in 3D and RealD 3D formats, with the international rollout running from Christmas to January 12, 2017.
+The film had its world premiere at the Regency Village Theater on December 14, 2016.
+It was released in the United States by Sony Pictures Entertainment on December 21, 2016.